Climate Change and Wild Foods in Alaska

 Fishery Impacts of Ocean Warming

-Commercial fish and shellfish condition, survival, population biomass and catch have been negatively impacted by extreme events such as the 2014-2016 and 2018-2019 Marine Heat Waves in the Gulf of Alaska and Bering Sea and record low ice cover in the Bering Sea.
-Alaska fishermen and coastal communities that depend on vulnerable commercial fish species such Pacific cod, salmon and crab have experienced significant and ongoing economic losses.[i]
+Commercial fish and shellfish condition, survival, population biomass, and catch have been negatively impacted by extreme events such as the 2014-2016 and 2018-2019 Marine Heat Waves in the Gulf of Alaska and Bering Sea and record low ice cover in the Bering Sea.
+Alaska fishermen and coastal communities that depend on vulnerable commercial fish species such as Pacific cod, salmon and crab have experienced significant and ongoing economic losses.[i]
 Negatively impacted species support high revenue fisheries and a large proportion of Alaska fishermen earnings – and U.S. fishery harvest value.

 Read full text by Paul Olsen here.